-Join the Pollinator Pathway
+New Canaan’s Pollinator Pathway

-In June of 2019, New Canaan pledged to become part of the Pollinator Pathway a pesticide-free corridor of public and private properties that provides native plant habitat and nutrition for pollinators.
+In June of 2019, New Canaan pledged to become part of the Pollinator Pathway, a pesticide-free corridor of public and private properties that provides native plant habitat and nutrition for pollinators.
 A large portion of Fairfield, Westchester, and Putnam Counties have already pledged to leverage and connect pollinator pathways through our landscape.

 We need YOUR help to ensure that our pathway spans across town.
 You can join the pollinator pathway by making your yard safe for birds, bees, and butterflies.
 The goal is to connect a pathway, and everyone in town is encouraged to “bee” on it.

 The Pollinator Pathway website has a number of great resources for making your property more pollinator friendly.
 Check out their pages on native plants, alternatives to pesticides, garden design, and more!